September 5, 2022

 I am very happy with both since they really get out of the way.
 Not a lot of prescribed process and lots of focus on the “content”.

 I have tried out Bear instead of Obsidian, but had the issue of it being too feature-heavy.
 I worked more on format than the actual content.
 I rather have the apps out of the way.

 Since I am very tidy about putting timed-tasks in my calendar and to-dos in Things, I don’t need a task-management in my long-form notes.

 I also work with my Leuchtturm notebook a lot.
 I take it to meetings etc. I get the feeling of being more present when I take handwritten notes over typing on my laptop while someone is talking to me.
 At least once a week I go through my hand-written notes and transfer them over to Obsidian/Things/Calendar.

 Also read my more complete list of tools that I am currently using in my professional and private contexts.

-Hello there, I am Julian Peters.
+👋 Hej, I am Julian Peters.
 But most people call me Jupe.
-I work as a Strategic Designer living in Dinslaken, Germany.
+I work as an independent consultant in UX and Strategic Design from Dinslaken, Germany.
 If you liked what you read, please share the link, toot me or drop an email.